pdp10/AstroJournal/README.md

 - Added Tango icon set to AJ menu items.
 - Added Darkness as new Observation parameter.
 This can be used for recording sky quality reading using meters such as SQM-L.
+- Migrated from junit 4.11 to 4.12
+- Migrated from apache log4j 1.2 to 2.5

 v0.9